bcgov/digital-trust-toolkit/credentials/bc-natural-gas-tenure-title.md

 ## 1.10 General Requirements

 The Petroleum and Natural Gas Title Credential MUST be issued by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) Tenure and Resource Stewardship Branch.
-When petroleum and natural gas operators wish to obtain a Petroleum and Natural Gas Title in BC, a Petroleum and Natural Gas Title Document must be provided in accordance with the BC Petroleum and Natural Gas Act.
+When petroleum and natural gas operators wish to obtain a Petroleum and Natural Gas Title in B.C., a Petroleum and Natural Gas Title Document must be provided in accordance with the B.C.
+Petroleum and Natural Gas Act.

 ## 1.11.
 Revisions